caaiitlin/taiko-guide/getting-started/index.md

 Once you've played your first few credits, come back here to learn the fundamentals of Taiko no Tatsujin.
 These guides explain how the game works and will make everything you see on-screen much easier to understand.

-## 📚 Learning the Basics
+## Learning the Basics

-Once you've played your first few credits, the guides below will help you understand how Taiko no Tatsujin works.
+It's time to understand how Taiko no Tatsujin really works.

+The guides below explain the game's core mechanics.
 They can be read in order, or you can jump straight to the topic you're interested in.
-These will provide the knowledge you'll use throughout the rest of this site.

 ### 🥁 Reading Notes